PhotoboothProject/photobooth/README.md

 Please take a look at the changelog in our [Photobooth Wiki](https://github.com/andi34/photobooth/wiki/changelog).

+### :warning: Security advice

+Photobooth is not hardened against any kind of *targeted* attacks.
+It uses user defined commands for tasks like taking photos and is allowed to replace its own files for easy updating.
+Because of this it's not advised to operate Photobooth in an untrusted network and **you should absolutely not make Photobooth accessible through the internet without heavy modifications!**

 ### :copyright: License

 Photobooth source is licensed under the MIT license.